ministryofjustice/security-guidance/docs/secure-disposal-of-it-public-and-private-cloud.md

 2. Ideally, have a witness sit next to the operator and start the screen recording tool.
 If this is not possible, the witness can view the screen recording after the decommissioning activity.

-3. Encryption keys for the solution **should** be archived for backup retention purposes, if necessary, onto a secure storage space.
+3. Encryption keys for the solution be archived for backup retention purposes, if necessary, onto a secure storage space.

-4. For each of the given technologies, the operator **should** create an initial listing of the resource, then run the decommissioning task, then finish by creating another listing to show that the change has occurred.
+4. For each of the given technologies, the operator create an initial listing of the resource, then run the decommissioning task, then finish by creating another listing to show that the change has occurred.

     1. Depending on the process used to create or maintain backups, some jobs might need to be removed.
-However, backups **should not** be deleted without consulting the retention policy and confirming that deletion is compliant with policy.
+However, backups be deleted without consulting the retention policy and confirming that deletion is compliant with policy.
 This check applies to all decommissioning steps.

     2. The operator, if possible, formats the SAN areas used for the files and "zero's" them by overwriting all storage with binary 0 data.
 The operator then deletes the various SAN [LUNs](https://en.wikipedia.org/wiki/Logical_unit_number), Arrays, Volumes, and other storage units in the SAN.
 Each of the storage units is reallocated to free space.
 This is then verified with listings of the SAN structure.

     3. Any virtual machines are permanently deleted in the virtual machine control panel.
-An attempt **should** be made to list and restart the machine; this should provide evidence that the virtual machine has been permanently removed.
+An attempt be made to list and restart the machine; this should provide evidence that the virtual machine has been permanently removed.

-    4. Any firewall or other Security Enforcing Functionality \(SEF\) configurations **should** be removed from the live service.
+    4. Any firewall or other Security Enforcing Functionality \(SEF\) configurations be removed from the live service.

-    5. Any switch configurations, such as IP addresses or subnet masks, **should** be removed.
+    5. Any switch configurations, such as IP addresses or subnet masks, be removed.

 5. Screen recording is stopped.

 6. Witness signs the decommissioning certificate, and the screen recording is stored in a secure storage space.

 **Note:** There are free versions of screen recorder tools that might be used.
-The tool **shall** be assessed, before use, by requesting an MoJ security team review using this [form](https://docs.google.com/forms/d/e/1FAIpQLSeEEBDS1HBF7meUk3SjgkqxbXBQlKAiBAezJIbKHnEjfNjBTg/viewform?gxids=7628).
-Refer to the MoJ guidance on [requesting that an app be approved for use](general-user-video-and-messaging-apps-guidance.md#requesting-that-an-app-be-approved-for-use).
+The tool be assessed, before use, by requesting an security team review using this [form](https://docs.google.com/forms/d/e/1FAIpQLSeEEBDS1HBF7meUk3SjgkqxbXBQlKAiBAezJIbKHnEjfNjBTg/viewform?gxids=7628).
+Refer to the guidance on [requesting that an app be approved for use](general-user-video-and-messaging-apps-guidance.md#requesting-that-an-app-be-approved-for-use).
 An alternative option would be to use Teams to record the decommissioning via screen share.

-## Contact details

-For any further questions or advice relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).